Women in Japan: Female representation in politics

+The percentage of women in the House of Representatives was 8.4% in the 1946 general election, when women were first given the right to vote nationwide.

 In 1994, Japan implemented electoral reform and introduced a mixed electoral system that included both single-member districts (SMD) using plurality and a party list system with proportional representation.
 In general, the proportion of female legislators in the House of Representatives has grown since the reform.
 However, when it comes to women's representation in politics, Japan remains behind other developed democracies as well as many developing countries.
 As of 2019, Japan ranks 164th out of 193 countries when it comes to the percentage of women in the lower or single house.

 In the 2021 Japanese general election, less than 18 percent of candidates (186 out of 1051) for the House of Representatives were women.
 Of these 186 candidates, 45 were elected, constituting 9.7 percent of the 465 seats in the lower chamber.

-This number represents a decline from the 2017 general election, which resulted in women winning 10.1 percent of House seats.
-The decrease in women's representation has taken place although the Japanese government has expressed a will to address this inequality of numbers in the 21st century of the Heisei period through several focused initiatives, and a 2012 poll by the Cabinet Office found that nearly 70% of all Japanese polled agreed that men were given preferential treatment.
+In the 2022 Japanese House of Councillors election a record 35 women were elected to Japan's House of Councillors, the country's upper house.
+The number of women candidates at the election also reached a record high of 181.

+In the 2024 Japanese general election, women won 73 seats, or 15.7 percent of the 465 seats.
+At that time, women held 61 seats in the House of Councillors, 25.4 percent of the 240 seats, and women held 19.0 percent of the seats in the upper and lower houses of parliament.
+As a result of this election, the percentage of seats held by women reached an all-time high.
+The Japanese government has set a goal of increasing the proportion of women in leadership positions to 30 percent as early as possible in the 2020s, but this is expected to be difficult to achieve.

+Following the resignation of Liberal Democratic Party Prime Minister Shigeru Ishiba in 2025, former minister Sanae Takaichi was elected to succeed him, becoming the first woman prime minister of Japan.

 Japanese women fare better when it comes to local politics.
 As of 2015, women made up 27.8% of the local assemblies in the Tokyo's Special Wards, 17.4% in designated cities, 16.1% in general cities, 10.4% in towns and villages, and 9.1% in prefectures.
 In 2019, the proportion of female candidates in local assembly elections hit a record high of 17.3% in city assembly elections and 12.1% in town and village assembly elections.
-Similar to that in national politics, women's representation in Japan's local politics has seen a general upward trend since the 20th century, but still lags behind other developed countries.

-In the 2022 Japanese House of Councillors election a record 35 women were elected to Japan's House of Councillors, the country's upper house.
-The number of women candidates at the election also reached a record high of 181.
+At the end of December 2023, the highest percentage of female councillors was 36.2% in Tokyo's special wards, followed by 22.9% in designated cities.
+The percentage of female councillors was 19.1% in general city councils, 14.6% in prefectural councils and 13.6% in town/village councils, with urban areas having a higher percentage of female councillors.